List of disasters in France by death toll

+In 1988 a train collision at the Gare de Lyon in Paris killed 56, resulting in the deadliest train accident during peacetime in French history.

 This list of French disasters by death toll includes major disasters (excluding acts of war) that occurred on French soil (including overseas territories) or involved French citizens, in a definable incident, where the loss of life was 10 or more.